How TaPRA’s conference works

 Conference Environment

 In addition to whole group sessions, working groups, and open panels, the TaPRA Gallery and publisher stalls are open for most of the conference, and there are social and networking events at various moments.
-These include the conference dinner, which is not to be missed.
-It will mark TaPRA’s 20th Birthday and will be held at Fargo Village in Coventry to celebrate the city’s music heritage.
-There will be Caribbean food, sets from a Two-Tone Band and dancing aplenty.
+These include the conference dinner as well as an expansive performance programme.

 Access